Skip to main contentSkip to navigation

 When to Preserve the Bridge vs. Bypass It

-Removing the bridge PCB and addressing the bare SATA drive is the default path for any natively non-encrypted enclosure (generic ASMedia-based units and unencrypted JMicron variants; JMicron JMS538S and JMS539 are used in WD encrypted lines and must be treated as encrypted bridges).
+Removing the bridge PCB and addressing the bare SATA drive is the default path for any natively non-encrypted enclosure, including many generic ASMedia-based units and unencrypted JMicron variants.
 The customer's filesystem sits on the platters in standard form, so direct PC-3000 imaging produces a clone that mounts on any host.
 The bridge gets bypassed because it strips Vendor Specific Commands and masks Busy signals, both of which are required for firmware-level recovery work on a degraded drive.

 Honest Limitation on Modern WD Hardware AES

-Hardware AES-256 on a healthy Initio, Symwave, or JMicron bridge is not something the lab attempts to break.
-Most WD external drives ship with a factory-default key and no user password, and for those cases PC-3000 can extract the wrapped DEK from the Service Area and decrypt the image even if the bridge PCB is physically destroyed.
-The actual cryptographic dead end is a customer who enabled WD Security, set a custom password, and then lost it.
-In that scenario PC-3000 can still read the wrapped DEK off the platters, but it cannot unwrap it without the user password; no PC-3000 procedure recovers data from an unknown user-set password on Initio or JMicron hardware.
-Pricing for any encrypted-bridge case starts at $600–$900 for firmware-tier work and assumes the original flash chip is recoverable; the no data, no recovery fee guarantee applies if the key cannot be reassembled.
-Rush placement at the front of the queue is available for an additional $100.
+Hardware AES-256 on a healthy encrypted bridge is not something the lab attempts to break.
+Many WD external drives ship with a factory-default encryption path and no user password, and PC-3000 workflows can recover those cases when the required key metadata is readable.
+The cryptographic dead end is a customer who enabled WD Security, set a custom password, and then lost it.
+In that scenario PC-3000 cannot unwrap the data without the user password; no PC-3000 procedure recovers data from an unknown user-set password on these hardware-encrypted drives.
+Pricing for an encrypted-bridge case normally starts at $600–$900 for firmware-tier work and assumes the original bridge metadata is readable; the no data, no recovery fee guarantee applies if the key cannot be reassembled.
+Rush placement: +$100 rush fee to move to the front of the queue.

 How Are Donor Heads Matched for 2.5-Inch Portable Drives?